-Jascha Heifetz's The Lark on 180g LP.
-Mastered by Bernie Grundman from a 1-to-1 Flat Transfer of the Original Analog Master Tapes.
-Pressed at RTI.
+Jascha Heifetz's The Lark on 180g LP from Impex: Mastered by Bernie Grundman from a 1-to-1 Flat Transfer of the Original Analog Master Tapes and Pressed at RTI, Includes Full-Color Insert with New Notes

-Our next all-analog, HQ-180 gram LP is an impeccably performed and stunningly recorded late-period gem from The Titan of modern violinists.
-The Lark revisits works that helped define Heifetz in various points of his illustrious career and which highlight his crisp attacks, imaginative phrasings, and mellifluous sustained notes.
+The Lark revisits works that helped define Jascha Heifetz in various points of his illustrious career and which highlight his crisp attacks, imaginative phrasings, and mellifluous sustained notes.

-The LP was cut by Bernie Grundman from a straight 1-to-1 copy of the original session masters, meticulously created by Andreas Meyer at Swan Studios NYC.
+This Impex LP was cut by Bernie Grundman from a straight 1-to-1 copy of the original session masters, created by Andreas Meyer at Swan Studios NYC.
 No digital processing of any kind was used.
-The original reverse-tip-on-style jacket and a brand new 4-page insert split the difference between the authentic, nostalgic feel of a mint original and a reissue's value proposition you've come to expect from Impex Records.
+The original reverse-tip-on-style jacket and a brand new 4-page insert split the difference between the authentic, nostalgic feel of a mint original and a reissue's value proposition.

 It's no surprise that Jascha Heifetz held an affinity for the vast, tempestuous ocean and its endlessly opposing forces; that same intensity and sensitivity— the furious and the serene, with its infinite subtleties and nuances— are hallmarks of his sound.
 That sound— rich in expressiveness, sonority and texture— branded Heifetz the most illustrious violinist in the world.